 As a couple it’s up to you whether you prefer two A or K seats one in front of the other, or the slightly more sociable (but still sufficiently private) D/F middle pair.
 We tend to go for the middle pair, as it’s easy to talk and provides the best food envy at meal times.

-Our personal preference is the 777-300ER Version 2 aircraft, as these have the latest business seat which is much better.
+Our personal preference is the 777-300ER Version 2 aircraft, as these have the newer business seat which is much better.
 However we still recommend the 777-300ER Version 1 business ahead of the A350, as the new A350 business seat is simply smaller.

 777-300ER Version 2 Premium Economy Class